 When someone burps in a quiet classroom it can be hard to refrain from laughing.
 Use the verb refrain if you have a sudden impulse to do something and you have stopped yourself from doing it.

-It's usually hard to refrain from doing something: you might it difficult to refrain from eating dessert after dinner, for example — especially when your aunt makes her double chocolate chunk brownies.
+It's usually hard to refrain from doing something: you might find it difficult to refrain from eating dessert after dinner, for example — especially when your aunt makes her double chocolate chunk brownies.
 The Latin word refrēnāre is formed from the prefix re-, "back," plus frēnāre, "to hold a horse back with a bridle."
 No need to hold back when using refrain as a noun; it’s the part of a song or poem that repeats.